Awards

 The league MVP will receive a personal trophy as well have his or her name inscribed on the permanent trophy on display in the UHSH trophy case.
 The Robinson MVP trophy is awarded each year to the league's most valuable player.
 All UHSH participants registered as members of the UHSH, in the current season (prior to December 15) and in good standing are eligible for the award.
 Nominees can be in any grade.
 Preference may be given to seniors.
 Candidates are nominated by their respective head coach or trustee using the UHSH online application.
 The UHSH Awards Committee will select the MVP recipients.
 Nominations are due no later than January 15th.

-Emmalynn Herbstritt Scholarship Application
+CLOSED - Herbstritt Scholarship Application

 To apply for the Emmalynn Herbstritt Award and Scholarship, Visit this google form for the application.

-Emmalynn Herbstritt Scholarship Application Link: https://forms.gle/MTXDps2rov5skDT6A
+Emmalynn Herbstritt Scholarship Application is CLOSED for the 2025-26 Season

-CLOSED Art Teece Memorial Lady MVP
+Art Teece Memorial Lady MVP

 The league Lady MVP will receive a personal trophy and name inscribed on the permanent trophy on display in the UHSH trophy case.
 The Art Teece Young Lady MVP is awarded each year to the league's most well rounded female player.
 All female UHSH participants, registered as members of UHSH, in the current season (prior to December 15) and in good standing are eligible for the award.
 Nominees can be in any grade.
 Preference may be given to seniors.
 Candidates are nominated by their respective head coach or trustee using the UHSH online application.
 The UHSH Awards Committee will select the Lady MVP recipient.
-Nominations are due no later than January 15th.

-CLOSED Gary Jones Memorial Coach of the Year
+Gary Jones Memorial Coach of the Year

 One varsity Head Coach will be honored for their outstanding contribution to Utah High School Hockey.
 Any person may nominate a UHSH Head Coach for the UHSH Coach of the Year award.
 Coaches in good standing with UHSH and governing hockey entities are eligible for this award.
 The winning candidates will receive a personal trophy as well have his or her name inscribed on the permanent trophy on display in the UHSH trophy case.
 Nominations are due no later than January 15th.